purval1992/python-gtk3-tutorial/iconview.rst

 IconView
 ========
 The purpose of the IconView is to displays images in thumbnail format, arranged into a grid format.
+Items can be added with optional text labels and tooltips, with the ability to customise selections if required.

 ===========
 Constructor